 Figure 1: Flow diagram of the entire process used to develop and validate the approved criteria of global flare of cSLE

 Figure 2: Potential flare thresholds to define cSLE flare severity.
 Panel A: SLEDAI-based algorithm, Panel B: BILAG-based algorithm: Flare threshold values based on logistic regression models and distribution-weighted strategies for each flare category (minor, moderate, major flare) were presented to the experts participating in the final concensus conference.
 There was 100% agreement to use threshold values derived from multinomial logistic regression.
-These thresholds were chosen based on their statisticial pperformance in receiver-operating characteristic curve analysis.
+These thresholds were chosen based on their statisticial performance in receiver-operating characteristic curve analysis.
 Each threshold had the largest summation of sensitvity and specificity on the ROC curve.
 Blue bars represent threshold scores from logistic regrssion models and yellow bars depict those derived from distribution-weighted approaches.
 Red bars indicate the scores using each algorithm to assess the 2010 data (14).

 Figure 3 Flare score interpretation: Flare scores allow for the discrimination of minor from moderate from severe flares, with sensitivities and specificities indicated for the SLEDAI-based algorithm (Panel A) and BILAG-based algorithm (Panel B).
 The SLEDAI-CART algorithm (Panel C) and the BILAG-CART algorithm (panel D) are only able to discriminate major flares from other cSLE disease courses.